Which company has the cheapest car insurance in Maryland for a bad driving record?

 USAA$1,043$1,453

-The cheapest Maryland insurer for bad credit is GEICO, with rates averaging $1,547 annually or $129 monthly.
-Fortunately, drivers with bad credit can still find affordable auto insurance.
+The cheapest Maryland insurer for bad credit is GEICO, with rates averaging $1,547 per year or $129 per month.
+The good news is that drivers with bad credit can still get affordable auto insurance.

-Check out the table below to see how your credit score affects Maryland car insurance.
+Check the table below to see how your credit score affects Maryland car insurance.

 CompanyAnnual premium for good creditAnnual premium for bad credit